 By Galen Lew

 The four roommates easily agreed on their menu for the night’s dinner: grilled chicken and rice.
-However, talking over their political differences would be a more difficult challenge.
+Talking over their political differences would be a tougher challenge.

 When Stanford announced a virtual Autumn Quarter, college friends Ben Zuercher, Marco Merolla, Dan McColl and Zack Lagrange decided to retreat to the warm coast of Southern California, renting a three-bedroom house in the heart of San Diego’s Mission Beach.